Phoenixgreen763/Card-Chasers/README.md

     * Inputs such as the users name could be required before play
     * This feature would allow us to cache the users info and remember them when they return
     * This information could be used in conjuction with something like a leaderboard to track highscores

+* Modal Popup
+    * Instead of using alerts, a modal popup could be put in its place to better fit
+    * This would give a more visually appealing message on the page

 ## User Stories